2013–14 Major Indoor Soccer League season: Playoffs

-The MISL Playoffs will begin with the semifinals, featuring the No. 1 and No. 4 seeds and the No. 2 and No. 3 seeds meeting in home-and-home series with a 15-minute mini game to decide the series following the second game if needed.
-The championship will follow the same format.
-The higher seed will have the option to choose which game it hosts.
+The MISL Playoffs began with the semifinals, featuring the No. 1 and No. 4 seeds and the No. 2 and No. 3 seeds meeting in home-and-home series with a 15-minute mini game to decide the series following the second game if needed.
+The championship followed the same format.
+The higher seed having the option to choose which game it hosts.